 No matter what type of South Dakota LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s recommended by the state.
-According to South Dakota Codified Law Section 47-34A-103, all members of a South Dakota LLC may enter into an operating agreement to regulate the internal affairs of the company.
+- It’s recommended by the state.
+According to South Dakota Codified Laws, Uniform Limited Liability Company Act § 47-34A-103, all members of a South Dakota LLC may enter into an operating agreement to regulate the internal affairs of the company.